Overview

 The goals of IoC are to:

-1) build collaborative research capacity to assess how climate-induced changes affect marine resources on which Gulf of Alaska coastal communities are reliant, and
+1) Build collaborative research capacity to assess how climate-induced changes affect marine resources on which Gulf of Alaska coastal communities are reliant, and

-2) generate environmental data and web-based tools to inform adaptive community solutions to sustainably harvest and farm marine resources in a changing climate.
+2) Generate environmental data and web-based tools to inform adaptive community solutions to sustainably harvest and farm marine resources in a changing climate.
 Research will take place across University of Alaska (UA) campuses in Fairbanks (UAF), Anchorage (UAA) and Juneau (UAS) and align strongly with both UA research goals and the State of Alaska’s Science and Technology Plan.